-This Agreement shall apply to:
+This Agreement shall apply to any:

-- (a) any Community patent; - (b) any supplementary protection certificate issued for a patent; - (c) compulsory licences in respect of patents; - (d) any European patent which was granted and not yet lapsed at the date referred to in Article - 59 or was granted after that date, without prejudice to Article 58; and

-(e) any application for a patent which is pending at the date referred to in Article 59 or filed after that date.
+- (a) Community patent; - (b) supplementary protection certificate issued for a Community patent; - (c) compulsory licence in respect of a Community patent; - (d) European patent which was granted and not yet lapsed at the date referred to in Article 59 or was granted after that date, without prejudice to Article 58; and - (e) application for a patent which is pending at the date referred to in Article 59 or filed after that date.

-Article 3a Legal status
+Legal status

-(1) The Court shall have legal personality.

-(2) In each of the territories of the Contracting Parties, the Court shall enjoy the most extensive legal capacity accorded to legal persons under the national law of that State.

-(3) The Court shall be represented by the President of the Court.
+- (1) The Court shall have legal personality. - (2) In each of the territories of the Contracting Parties, the Court shall enjoy the most extensive legal capacity accorded to legal persons under the national law of that State. - (3) The Court shall be represented by the President of the Court.